EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 It has no dependency to install: if it does not even start, Node.js is missing or too old — and that is already the first thing to fix.
-It checks Node.js and npm versions, Git, free disk space, the ports Vite uses (5173 / 4173), and whether your network lets you reach the npm registry and the Cypress CDN (the two things a corporate proxy usually blocks).
+It checks Node.js and npm versions, Git, Docker, free disk space, the ports the training binds (5173 / 4173 for Vite, 8080 / 8081 for the local deployment of workshop 9), and whether your network lets you reach the npm registry and the Cypress CDN (the two things a corporate proxy usually blocks).

+Docker is reported as a **warning**, never a blocker: it is only used by workshop 9, whose last step deploys the build to a local nginx or Caddy container when you do not have a Netlify/Vercel account.

 ```bash
 node check-env.mjs --install    # also run `npm install` in every workshop